7ayden/CarND-Vehicle-Detection-P5-Solution/README.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).
+The function that extracts HOG features is called get_hog_features, at line 8 of functions.py.
+During the training step, HOG features are extracted within the extract_features function, which is defined at line 51 of functions.py and called at lines 85 and 93 of detect.py.

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: